ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 The same as defined in {{Section 6 of I-D.ietf-ace-oscore-gm-admin}} holds, with the following differences.

-* The Content-Format in messages containing a payload is set to application/coral+cbor, defined in {{Section 7.2 of I-D.ietf-core-coral}}.
+* The Content-Format in messages containing a payload is set to application/coral+cbor, registered in {{Section 7.2 of I-D.ietf-core-coral}}.

-* The parameters 'sign_params', 'ecdh_params', 'app_groups' and 'group_policies' are referred to as "structured parameters".
+* The parameters 'sign_params', 'ecdh_params', 'app_groups', and 'group_policies' are referred to as "structured parameters".

 * If a message payload specifies a link element corresponding to a structured parameter, then: